whoisyouwhoisme/Jarvis-Musical-Bot/README.md

 ## Its features:
 - Now playing.
-Displaying track cover, title, artists, duration, and searches for a clip for the song in YouTube.
+Feature to share songs with your friends.
+There is an automatic search for a clip on YouTube, providing a 30 second preview (if available), displaying the name of the song, artist, and album.
 - Super Shuffle.
 Spotify-alghoritms-less.
 Just shuffles songs from Liked Songs section many times.
 - Your Tops.
 Displays the tops of songs / artists for a certain period of time.
 Shows changes in the top, which tracks listened more often, less often, or what new tracks appeared in the tops.
 You can create a playlist from tops of top songs.
 - Music Quiz.
 Music quiz from Liked Songs / Your Tops.